PUP Startup Script

 # Create PUP file using absolute path

-puppet.exe --create-pup -i "C:\MyProject" -o "MyApp.pup" -v 1.1 --script "C:\full\path\to\script.txt"Problem: Window Position Incorrect
+puppet.exe --create-pup -i "C:\MyProject" -o "MyApp.pup" -v 1.1 --script "C:\full\path\to\script.txt"Issue: Window Position Incorrect

 Possible Causes: